 Since 2015, researchers from the London School of Hygiene & Tropical Medicine and University of Aberdeen have partnered on the Sustainable and Healthy Diets in India (SAHDI) funded by the Wellcome Trust.
 With a growing population and a rapidly developing economy, Indian food production is under significant pressure to meet changing and increasing dietary needs.
 However, agricultural land is already reaching its upper limits, rainfall is becoming erratic and groundwater resources are depleted.
 The SAHDI project set out to estimate the environmental impacts of diverse diets in India, and identify whether realistic dietary changes might support both human health and the environment.

 Thanks to the Cool Farm Tool, the SAHDI project has been able to provide important and timely research on environmental “foodprints” in India.
-Improving agricultural practices is critical to reducing environmental impacts of the global food systems, but food consumption is just as important.
+Improving agricultural practices is critical to reducing the environmental impacts of the global food systems, but food consumption is just as important.